binbashar/leverage/README.md

 ## Contributors

-[Calum J. Eadie](https://github.com/CalumJEadie) - This project is preceded by and forked from [microbuild](https://github.com/CalumJEadie/microbuild).
+Calum J. Eadie - pynt is preceded by and forked from [microbuild](https://github.com/CalumJEadie/microbuild), which was created by [Calum J. Eadie](https://github.com/CalumJEadie).

 ## Contributing